zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

 ##### **Create Product Summary using a Scatter Chart**

-- Follow the same steps from above to a 2nd visualization on this canvas.
-This will help answer, *‘What products categories are trending?
+- We will now create a visualization to answer, *‘What products categories are trending?
 Are there trends based upon price?
 Or by regions?’*

-- Use the navigator to switch to the chart types view.
+- Use the left navigator menu to switch to the chart types view.
 Drag the __Scatter__ chart option onto the canvas to the right of the sunburst chart you created earlier.

-- Switch back to the __data elements__ view and drag the following items into the new scatter chart.
+- Switch back to the __data elements__ view from the left navigator menu and drag the following items into the new scatter chart.

-   Add the following attributes and metrics:
+   From the Data Elements pane on the left, drag the following attributes and measures to the appropriate visualization category:
     - __PROD_LIST_PRICE__ to __Values (Y-Axis)__
     - __QUANTITY_SOLD__ to __Values (X-Axis)__
     - __TIME_ID (Month of Year)__ to __Category (Points)__